btrfs-scrub

 NOTE:

 The scrubbing status is recorded in /var/lib/btrfs/ in textual files named scrub.status.UUID for a filesystem identified by the given UUID.
-(Progress state
+(Progress state is communicated through a

-is communicated through a named pipe in file scrub.progress.UUID in the same directory.)
+named pipe in file scrub.progress.UUID in the same directory.)
 The status file is updated every 5 seconds.
-A resumed scrub will
+A resumed scrub will continue from the last saved position.

 Scrub can be started only on a mounted filesystem, though it's possible to scrub only a selected device.
 See btrfs scrub start for more.